-This Norway packing list covers clothing, camera gear and more!
+Wondering what to pack for Norway?
+This Norway packing list has you covered with clothing, camera gear and more!

 Norway is one of those travel destinations where you need to be ready for weather changes in an instant.
 We took a road trip in the Fjord region in late August and our days would range from sunny and warm temps to snow on the ground while driving from one fjord to another.